vaezim/Shohih/README.md

 # Shohih

-A multiplayer graphical chess game written in C++ with support for both Offline and Online modes.
+An online multiplayer chess game with GUI written in C++ with support for both Offline and Online modes.

 ## How to build